Getting help for a blocked milk duct, mastitis and breast abscess

 Avoiding mastitis and breast abscess

-To avoid mastitis, and complications like breast abscesses, make sure that your breasts don’t get overfull.
+To avoid mastitis and complications like breast abscesses, empty your breasts regularly.
 You can do this by not skipping feeds or going a long time between feeds.

-Also make sure that your clothing doesn’t dig into your breast, and watch out for tight baby carrier straps or seat belts.
-Try not to sleep on your stomach, or do anything else that puts pressure on your breasts.
+Also make sure that your bra isn’t too tight and your tops don’t dig into your breast.
+Watch out for tight baby carrier straps or seat belts too.
+Try not to wear a bra to bed, sleep on your stomach, or do anything else that puts pressure on your breasts.

 If you notice any lumps or sore spots, treat them promptly so they don’t turn into mastitis.